-Groundwater monitoring wells will be monitored on an annual basis.
-Annual groundwater sampling will include:
+Groundwater monitoring wells will be monitored every two years.
+Groundwater sampling will include:

 - a synoptic round of water level measurements at locations listed on Table 3.1.
 Measurements shall be completed within one day and recorded in a weather-resistant field logbook. - low-flow groundwater sampling of monitoring locations identified in Table 3.1 in accordance with Subsection 2.0 of the QA Project Plan (QAPP) prepared for the site (Appendix E).
 Samples will be collected for VOC analysis by USEPA Method 8260C.